MoustafaShaaban/Django-Notes-Project/README.md

     * Perform Create, Read, Update and Delete (CRUD) operations on notes and list all their added notes on the website.

-    * Protect the notes so that only its owner can update or delete it.
+    * Protect the notes so that only its owner can update or delete it (in the website and GraphQL endpoint).

     * Throw a 403 forbidden page to any user who try to guess the URL to change something they are not authorized to do.